Collection Estimates for the week of June 27 (for more current information use the collection maps as directed below)

-East side crews will begin the week by finishing the last few sectors of the Thursday refuse collection area.
-If you are within the Thursday collection area, please consult the maps prior to setting your brush out to be sure your area hasn't been serviced before setting your material out.
-Brush set out shortly after crews have collected from an area will sit at the curb until crews can rotate back to that neighborhood, and that can take several weeks.
+East side crews will begin the week finishing the Tuesday refuse collection area.
+If you are within the Tuesday collection area, please consult the maps prior to setting your brush curbside.
+Brush set out shortly after crews have collected from an area will sit at the curb until crews rotate back to that neighborhood, and that can take several weeks.

-The Tuesday refuse collection area may be serviced during the week of May 30 and crews will then cycle back to the Wednesday and Thursday areas possibly during the week of June 6.
+The Friday refuse collection area could be serviced during the week of July 4 and crews will then cycle back to the Monday and Tuesday areas possibly during the week of July 11.

 These estimates are based upon the best available information at the time the update was published.
 Actual collection times are dependent upon workload, weather conditions, and equipment availability.
 For more current information, use the maps below.
 The maps are updated daily during collection periods.